Kernix13/dr-meds-app/CONTRIBUTING.md

 ## Before you contribute

 -   Is it necessary?
--   Does it make developing reactjs-starter-template-mui easier?
+-   Does it make developing dr-meds-app easier?
--   Does it fix a bug? -> Create an [issue](https://github.com/lifeparticle/reactjs-starter-template-mui/issues/new) with the steps to reproduce
+-   Does it fix a bug? -> Create an [issue](https://github.com/Kernix13/dr-meds-app/issues/new) with the steps to reproduce
 -   Does it break anything? -> Run the tests
--   Does it stick to the original goal of reactjs-starter-template-mui -> ReactJS starter template with Material UI
+-   Does it stick to the original goal of dr-meds-app -> ReactJS starter template with Material UI
 -   Does it reduce the build size?
 -   Does it improve the user experience?
 -   Does it improve the performance?